Explanation Bias is a Product: Revealing the Hidden Lexical and Position Preferences in Post-Hoc Feature Attribution: Experiments on Artificial Data

 \section{Experiments on Artificial Data}

-We study attribution bias as the frequency in which token explanations are located at certain indices of the input (position bias) and belong to a certain word type (lexical bias).
+To study attribution bias, we use the frequency in which token explanations are located at certain input indices (position bias) and belong to a certain word type (lexical bias).
 We craft the tasks in a controlled setting in such a way that this information should not play a role in solving the task (which should not be solvable).
 If attributions are biased, they should manifest this bias consistently across runs and datasets.
 In §\ref{sec:experiments_on_causal_relation_data}, we complement this randomised setting with a natural language task.